 Background info: I've been depressed for over 25 years, was married, and had 2kids.
 I have been alone for over 16 years now, and can't believe that someone would even want to be with me.
 For all my shortcomings, depression and lack of self esteem.
 My kids mean the world to me, but they are older now and moving on with their own lives.
 I'm scared, terrified and afraid to even want to get close to someone male.
-I don't want just sex, i want a… read more
+I don't want just sex, i want a relationship.
+One that isn't one sided, on my… read more

 13 years I stayed with a partner who was never really a partner.
 He cheated, lied, emotionally abused me and made me think I was crazy.
 On top of that his hygiene was a joke.
 His breath could knock a buzzard off a gut wagon.